knative/docs/docs/bookstore/extra-challenge/README.md

 **Steps**

 1. Create a new event type or filter attribute for Telegram notifications.
-2. Set up a trigger to route these events to a Camel-K integration service.
+2. Set up a Trigger to route these events to a Camel K integration service.
-3. Use Apache Camel to send messages to a Telegram chat by setting up the telegram-sink.
+3. Use Apache Camel K to send messages to a Telegram chat by setting up the telegram-sink.

 **What You Will Learn**

-- Integrating with external notification services using Apache Camel.
+- Integrating with external notification services using Apache Camel K.
-- Using triggers to route specific events.
+- Using Triggers to route specific events.
 - Working with the Telegram API.

 **Estimated Time**